artalar/reatom/docs/src/content/docs/getting-started/debugging.md

 └─ 48
 ```

-Records comes in pairs: atom and new state value.
+Records come in pairs: the atom and its new state value.
-Under atom name record you can found few properties:
+Under the atom name record, you can find a few properties:

-- cause - describe why this update happens, why trigger it
+ - cause: Describes why this update happened and what triggered it.
-- history - atom values that was before update
+ - history: Shows the atom values before the update.

-More complex example you can find in [@reatom/logger](/package/logger) package documentation
+Check out the [@reatom/logger](/package/logger) package documentation for a more complex example.